A Roadmap to Multi Arm Bandit Algorithms

 As we’ll see from some of these questions I’m pulling out and highlighting, bandit algorithms provide a very general formulation for a lot of learning problems, so long as we retain certain key assumptions (such as choosing an action today doesn’t change the actions available tomorrow).
 For more complex learning problems, reinforcement learning becomes necessary!

-Some of the questions we'll consider in this post include:
+The questions we’ll consider in this post include:

 Without further ado, let’s jump in!

 What does your environment look like and what type of action space does your learner need in order to interact with the environment?

 One of the first distinctions to make is the difference between infinite and finite action spaces.
 Finite action spaces are easy to understand.
 It’s akin to “select one of k arms” each time and is likely how most people first imagine a bandit algorithm interacting with their environment.

 In contrast, an infinite action space is also possible.
 You might be thinking “but how?” because it seems almost an impossibility.
 But in fact, it is very possible if we have the space constrained.
 What I mean by that is imagine that you have only one action, but can select it with a range of values from zero to one.
 Now your space is infinite!
 Any number between zero and one is possible (perhaps it’s the amount of force we are applying to the arm).
 The key is that there is some constraint here that makes the problem possible, such as a Lipschitz Condition on the reward structure so that the optimal action cannot be hidden in an arbitrarily small space.